 “about the end of April, suddenly a distemper arose, as if sent by some blast of the stars, which laid hold on very many together; that in the space of a week, above a thousand people fell sick together.”

-A new H1N1 influenza A with human, avian and swine genes (MacKenzie 2009) spread to humans this year, and is said to have pandemic potential.
+A new H1N1 influenza (Homeopathy Treatment for H1N1 Influenza) A with human, avian and swine genes (MacKenzie 2009) spread to humans this year, and is said to have pandemic potential.

 Homeopaths treat epidemics and pandemic by establishing the genus epidemicus or epidemic similimum; that is, the medicine or small group of medicines which are the similimum to the epidemic disease rather than the individual.
 This is the most efficacious way of treating an epidemic/pandemic because the disease is of external origin and overcomes most people’s immune systems in much the same way (O’Reilly 1996, p.
 139).
 The sooner the genus epidemicus for this influenza is established the better, as treating this influenza quickly and effectively is the best solution to curbing the spread of the infection.